Kongsvinger Fortress

-Kongsvinger Fortress (Kongsvinger festning) is located in the city and municipality of Kongsvinger in the county of Hedmark, Norway.
+Kongsvinger Fortress (Kongsvinger festning) is located in the city of Kongsvinger which is located within Kongsvinger Municipality in Innlandet county, Norway.
 It is situated on a hill west and north of the Glomma river, standing astride the ancient Vinger Royal Road, which connected Norway and Värmland, Sweden as well as on the north-south Norwegian route along the Glomma.
 As Kongsvinger formed a key junction point for these routes, fortifications were constructed there to protect against invasion from the east.

 History

 Medieval period

 During the early medieval period, pilgrims traveled to the shrine of St. Olaf at Trondheim; a favorite route for those from Sweden (the Vinger Royal Road) passed via Eidskog, Vinger (now Kongsvinger) and Elverum up the Glomma.
 This important pilgrimage & trade route is mentioned by Adam of Bremen in 1070.
 Its importance as an established road leading both north and south from the Swedish border was the basis for its later military significance.

 Between 1130 and 1217 Norway underwent a period of Civil Wars.
 The Bagler faction contested with the Birkebeiners, led by the pretender King Sverre, for control during the late 12th century.
 Many of the rebels found refuge in Värmland and the Vinger area was the site of numerous conflicts.

 Sigurd Ribbung harassed King Haakon IV of Norway’s lands across this border.
 In 1224 they fought a battle at Vinger.
 Ribbung’s troops were defeated and fled.